-We continue to see a significant increase in student mental health issues, such as anxiety and depression, related to academic and social pressure and social media issues.
-Due to the pandemic, our students were less connected to school and their peers.
-The data is showing a leveling off in students connections to school and we continue to have a need to ensure all students are connected to a trusted adult on campus who will support their success academically, socially, and emotionally.
+We continue to see a significant increase in student mental health issues, such as anxiety and depression.
+The data is indicating we continue to have a need to ensure all students are connected to a trusted adult on campus who will support their success academically, socially, and emotionally.